loknathredyy/Basic-Data-structures-and-Data-types-of-Javascript-with-Code-Examples/README.md

 * JavaScript has primitive and non-primitive data structures.
 * Primitive data structures and data types are native to the programming language.
-* These include boolean, null, number, string, etc. ...
+* These include boolean, null, number, string, etc...
 * These include linear data structures, static data structures, and dynamic data structures, like queue and linked lists.

 # Data types